RiteshAravindra/balmy-health-8092/README.md

 # Important:-</br>
 🚨 Forking this repo (please read!)<br>

 This repositoty is fully Open Source, Feel free to clone this, yes you heard it right - you can fork this repo.
 Before that please give me a star, fork it and customize as per your wish.
-If you face any dificulty you can connect with me mail.dabbesaiprasad8@gmail.com.</br>
+If you face any dificulty you can connect with me mail riteshingaleshwar@gmail.com.</br>
 • This App Will use MySQL for storing Data</br>
 • For that You must to create 3 tables in your local machine to make this App works this are follows:-</br>
 ![alt text](Tables.png)</br>